About CCHL

 CCHL remains committed to the ownership and monitoring role entrusted to it by its shareholder, Christchurch City Council.

 When CCHL was first set up in 1993, the value of its assets was $170 million.
 With the subsequent addition of the airport and port a couple of years later, the value came close to $400 million.
-At June 2022, the group owns assets with a combined value of $5.3 billion, and group equity is over $2.4 billion.
+As at June 2024, the group owns assets with a combined value of $6 billion, and group equity is over $2.8 billion.

 CCHL